 Effects of ungulates on seedling survival

-Seedling survival in seedling plots varied depending on species and fencing treatment.
-Since planting dates were staggered, we included length of time in plots in a full model for predicting survival: treatment, species, and length of time in plots as predictive variables, with interactions.
-However, the full three-way model was not a better fit than the model with species and treatment with interaction, indicating that length of time did not contribute to explaining survival.
-AICc for the model with the three-way interaction was 672.12, higher than AICc of 612.89 for just the species and treatment interaction.
-The best fit model predicting survival strongly depended on species.
-However, when we looked at each species specifically, we saw that treatment did affect survival (see Table 1 for AICc values).
+Since planting dates were staggered, we included length of time in plots in a full model for predicting survival: treatment, species, and length of time in plots as predictive variables, with interactions between treatment and species, and between treatment and length of time.
+The best fit model included species, length of time in plots, treatment, and interaction between species and treatment (Table __).
+Length of time and species are correlated because planting was staggered due to species.
+However, a model with treatment by species was better fit than a model with treatment by time.
+We were interested primarily in treatment effects, and since species and length of time are correlated, we analyzed treatment effects separately for each species.

 For four species, C. papaya, M. citrifolia, P. serratifolia, and P. mariana, fencing treatment contributed to the best-fit model explaining proportion alive (Figure 2), with higher survival of seedlings when protected from ungulates.
-For A. mariannensis and O. oppositifolia, AICc values were <2 between models including and not including treatment (Table 1), indicating that these two species did not benefit from protection from ungulates.
+For A. mariannensis and O. oppositifolia, AICc values were <2 between models including and not including treatment, indicating that these two species did not benefit from protection from ungulates.
 Almost all mortality observed in seedling plots was in the form of deer herbivory – evident by leaves and stems being cut from the seedlings – instead of disturbed by uprooting by pigs.

 Germination from scats

-We collected and observed germination from a total of 20 deer scats.
-Only four of the 20 deer scats collected produced seedlings (20%).
-Only 13 individual seedlings, from four different species of non-native plants and two unknown species germinated from 20 deer scats (Table 2, Figure 3).
+Only four of the 20 deer scats collected produced seedlings (20%), and only 13 seedlings germinated, from four different species of non-native plants and two unknown species (Table 2, Figure 3).
 Eight Passiflora suberosa seedlings germinated from one pellet group.
 In addition, one C. papaya, one Vitex parviflora, and one Mikania micrantha seedling each emerged from separate pellet groups.
 The M. micrantha may have been ingested by the deer accidentally, as this species has wind-borne seeds lacking a fruit.
-The wind-dispersed species that were common to many trays in the nursery were excluded from this count, and all germinated in the soil around the deer scats.
-The M. micrantha seedling, however, was only found in one tray and sprouting directly from one of the deer pellets, and so was included.
+The wind-dispersed species that were common to many trays in the nursery, and were found separate from the scat samples within the planting trays, were excluded from this count.
+The M. micrantha seedling, however, was only found in one tray, sprouting directly from one of the deer pellets, and so was included.

 Many more seedlings emerged from the 31 pig scats that we collected from four different sites.
 Of these, 25 scats had seedlings (80.6%), with a total of 1658 seedlings germinating (Table 2).
 Eight species germinated from pig scats.
 They were the native trees M. citrifolia (in 20 out of 31 scats), and Ficus prolixa (in three scats); the non-native trees C. papaya (in 16 scats) and Leucaena leucocephala (in one scat); the non-native vines Passiflora spp. (in three scats) and Coccinia grandis (in three scats); and the non-native herb Chromolaena odorata (in one scat).
 All of these except for C. odorata and L. leucocephala have edible, fleshy fruits.